abrennec/lecture_theo_bg_audio_graphics/11_final_projects/submissions/aydinli/readme.md

 ![preview](./assets/retro_scene.jpg)

 After many unsuccessfull tries I decided to switch back to p5.js and create a new scene.
-I started with a Terrain-Grid which i created by lopping through vertices with a for() function for rows and columns.
+I started with a Terrain-Grid which i created by looping through vertices with a for() function for rows and columns.
 I then added some noise on each vertex creating the wave effect.
 In addition I created an Array with different blue colors which fill the grid making it appear as water.
 Afterwards I added a sun which was also created with a for() function drawing many ellipses on the same spot with growing sizes and lerping through 2 color schemes.
 Finally I select a column range on the Terrain Grid and changed the color to a yellow color which represents the suns reflection.

 ## Challenges and Learnings